Customer Service & Social Listening: the 5 Second Rule

 The key thing to remember is that 5 seconds is just enough time to act, and act fast.

-More overshares coming soon.
-In the meantime, remember to NOT follow in my footsteps and use a tool to find and listen to your customers so you can react to them as quickly as possible.
+More overshares coming soon!
+In the meantime, remember to NOT follow in my footsteps and use a social listening tool like Brand24 to find and listen to your customers so you can respond to them as quickly as possible.